A Crémant that plays by Champagne’s rules

 The word “Champagne” refers to much more than a region and style.
 It represents a stringent set of winemaking standards that dictates yields, pressing, aging—factors that all go into Champagne’s typically daunting price.

-For this Crémant—the Loire wine most closely associated with the bottles that made Langlois-Chateau famous—they utilize a beautifully precise blend of 70% Cabernet Franc and 30% Pinot Noir.
-The grapes come from chalky-clay soils, perfect for Cab Franc and Pinot Noir.
-The wine gets its color from 12–15 hours on the skins.
+For this Crémant—the Loire wine most closely associated with the bottles that made Langlois famous—they utilize a beautifully precise 2:1 ratio of Cabernet Franc and Pinot Noir.
+The grapes come from chalky-clay soils, and the wine gets its color from 12–15 hours on the skins.